Location: 20 miles south of San Antonio off Loop 1604

 Provided at entrance point

-This reservoir has special regulations on some fishes.
-See bag and size limits for this lake.
+This reservoir has a special regulation on red drum.
+See bag and size limits.

 Channel catfish are the most sought-after species followed by hybrid striped bass, red drum and largemouth bass.